 Can we get a subsidy for a student whose placement takes place before their first year of post-secondary education (summer semester after high school)?

 No, only students who are able to provide proof of enrolment in a post-secondary institution are eligible.
-In addition, students need to show proof that they have a Work-Integrated Learning (WIL) component for that semester in their program of study.

 What is the definition of a wage?